Jayavarman I of Malwa

-Jayavarman (reigned c.
-1142-43 CE), also known as Ajayavarman, was an Indian king from the Paramara dynasty, who ruled in the Malwa region of central India.
+Jayavarman (reigned 1142–1143), also known as Ajayavarman, was an Indian king from the Paramara dynasty, who ruled in the Malwa region of central India.
 He appears to have recaptured the Paramara capital Dhara after a Chaulukya occupation of the city.
-Sometime later, an usurper named Ballala became the control of the city, and Jayavarman appears to have moved to a newly-created principality in the Bhopal area.
+Sometime later, an usurper named Ballala became the control of the city, and Jayavarman appears to have moved to a newly created principality in the Bhopal area.

 Recapture of Dhara

 Jayavarman succeeded his father Yashovarman as the Paramara king.
 The relationship between Jayavarman and Yashovarman is confirmed by the Piplianagar inscription of their descendant Arjunavarman, which calls Jayavarman "Ajayavarman".
-During Yashovarman's reign, the Chaulukyas from the west had captured a large part of the Paramara kingdom, as attested by the 1138 CE Ujjain inscription of the Chaulukya king Jayasimha Siddharaja.
+During Yashovarman's reign, the Chaulukyas from the west had captured a large part of the Paramara kingdom, as attested by the 1138 Ujjain inscription of the Chaulukya king Jayasimha Siddharaja.
 The Paramara power was also threatened by the Chandelas in the east, and Chalukyas in the south.
 Amid these circumstances, Jayavarman appears to have moved to the Bhopal region, closer to the territory of his south-eastern neighbours, the Kalachuris of Tripuri.
 The Kalachuri king Gayakarna had married a Paramara princess, and presumably had good relations with the Paramara family.
-Around 1142-1143 CE, Jayavarman seems to have regained control of at least a part of his ancestral kingdom, including the capital Dhara.
+Around 1142–1143, Jayavarman seems to have regained control of at least a part of his ancestral kingdom, including the capital Dhara.
 This is suggested by his grant inscription, in which he assumes the titles of a paramount sovereign.

 If Jayavarman indeed controlled the traditional Paramara territory of Malwa, he may have suffered some reverses at his southern frontier: the contemporary southern kings such as the Chalukya ruler Jagadhekamalla II and the Hoysala ruler Vishnuvardhana claim victories over Malava (that is, Malwa) in their inscriptions.